great-expectations/great_expectations/docs/how_to_guides/configuring_metadata_stores/how_to_configure_an_expectation_store_in_amazon_s3.rst

             prefix: '<your_s3_bucket_folder_name>'

 5. Confirm that Expectations can be read from the the S3 Bucket by running ``great_expectations suite list``.
-In our case, ''npi_expectations`` is the Expectation that is located in our S3 bucket.
+In our case, ``npi_expectations`` is the Expectation that is located in our S3 bucket.

     .. code-block:: bash